Quantifying the Chirality of Vibrational Modes in Helical Molecular Chains

-{\it Chirality Measure of Static Structures and Vibrational Modes.} Chirality, to be distinguished from helicity, is defined as the breakage of mirror symmetry \citen{c1}.
-Such a property can be quantified using \textit{continuous symmetry measures} \citen{c3}, which assess the overlap of an object with the most similar object that contains the relevant symmetry.
+{\it CCM of Static Structures and Vibrational Modes.} Chirality, to be distinguished from helicity, is defined by the non-superimposability of mirror images, manifesting in the absence of mirror symmetry \cite{c1}. \textit{Continuous symmetry measures} \cite{c3} assess the overlap of an object with the most similar object that contains a particular symmetry.
 In the case of chirality, this means measuring the overlap of an object with its nearest achiral object.
-Naively, if $\ket{Q}$ is an object in a vector space $V$, then the nearest achiral object $\ket{Q'}=\frac{1}{2}(\mathds{1}+\sigma)\ket{Q}$ is obtained by averaging $\ket{Q}$ with its enantiomer $\sigma\ket{Q}$, where $\sigma$ is the reflection operator across the plane that maximizes the overlap $\braket{Q|Q'}$ (for an analytical method of finding this optimal mirror plane, see Ref. \citen{c3}).
-Since the quantity $\braket{Q|Q'}/\braket{Q|Q}$ is always unity for an achiral structure and at minimum 0 for a very chiral structure, it is a measure of the mirror symmetry content of $\ket{Q}.$ This is the essence of the \textit{Continuous Chirality Measure} (CCM), developed by Avnir \textit{et al.} \citen{c2,c3}, which (since chirality concerns the $absence$ of mirror symmetry) is defined as
+If $\ket{Q}$ is an object in a vector space $V$, then the nearest achiral object is $\ket{Q'}=\frac{1}{2}(\mathds{1}+\sigma)\ket{Q}$, where $\sigma$ is a mirror reflection operator chosen so that $\braket{Q|Q'}$ is maximized.
+Then the normalized quantity $\braket{Q|Q'}/\braket{Q|Q}$ is always unity for an achiral structure and approaches ½ for a very chiral structure (for an analytical method of finding this optimal mirror plane, see Ref. \cite{c3}, and note the requirement that the mirror plane pass through the origin).
+Therefore, $\braket{Q|Q'}/\braket{Q|Q}$ is a measure of the mirror symmetry content of $\ket{Q}.$ The corresponding CCM is defined as \cite{c2,c3} (since chirality concerns the \textit{absence} of mirror symmetry)